Royals vs. Phillies Player Props Betting Odds

-Bobby Witt Jr. and Bryson Stott are two of the top players with prop bets on the table when the Kansas City Royals and the Philadelphia Phillies square off at Citizens Bank Park on Saturday (first pitch at 6:05 PM ET).
+Alec Bohm is one of the top players with prop bets for the taking when the Philadelphia Phillies and the Kansas City Royals play at Citizens Bank Park on Sunday (first pitch at 1:35 PM ET).

 Bet on this matchup or its props with BetMGM!